 Italy Cooking Vacations: The Art of Neapolitan-Style Pizza

 Pizza has taken many shapes and featured many flavors over the years, but there’s something special and different about the pizza it Italy.
-Maybe it’s the ’00’ flour they use that rarely has sugar in it, or maybe it’s the special wood-fire ovens.
+Maybe it’s the ’00’ flour they use that is hard to find outside Italy, or maybe it’s the special wood-fire ovens.
 Whatever it is, the pizza in Southern Italy is part of the region’s very culture and has been for centuries.

-You can also learn about making true Italian pizza on the Amalfi Coast at "Cooking Under a Golden Sunset" during a hands-on cooking class and "Sorrento Cooking Experience" with a pizza demonstration in which they use, of course, a wood-fired oven.
+You can also learn about making true Italian pizza at Culinary Experience on the Amalfi Coast during a cooking class, or during our and Flavors of Campagna cooking vacation.
+The key ingredients in any of our pizza classes is, of course, a wood-fired oven!

 The Sorrento and Amalfi Coasts aren’t the only place to discover the art of pizza either.
-Chef Claudio in Tuscany can also do pizza cooking classes on request, and he’ll show just how different pizza from one region to the next can be.
+Chef Andrea in Tuscany can also do pizza cooking classes, and he’ll show just how different pizza from one region to the next can be.